nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 So with everything we have seen so far, we can have complex stacks: we can design our own images in Dockerfiles, perfectly suited to our needs, we can make data persistent, and thanks to Docker Networks, we can separate all logical aspects of our application into separate containers, make them communicate, and all is (almost) good in the universe.

 Yes but, now if we scale up a little, we might encounted a situation.
 What if you want to deploy your setup in production and use dedicated servers to deal with the different aspects of the system?
-For instance, you can have a dedicated server to handle all incomming traffic, with a tailor-made `nginx` server running on it.
+For instance, you can have a dedicated server to handle all incoming traffic, with a tailor-made `nginx` server running on it.
 If you want performance at this level, there are some choices to be made and you might end up with a server that is perfectly suited to route traffic and make load balancing, but not for handling lots of SQL requests.

 So here you are, buying a second server that you fine-tune to be as performant as possible with the task of dealing with SQL requests.

 Or you might forget what I just said and suppose that you prefer to keep the data in-house and use a home-hosted server for the database, but you're okay with renting / buying a server on a provider to handle the routing.

 Or you might even craft other scenarii.
-The point is: it is very likely that some of you find themselves in a situation where the several components of their application stack do not live on the same machine ; that is the point we will address today.
+The point is: it is very likely that some of you find themselves in a situation where the several components of your application stack do not live on the same machine ; that is the point we will address today.

 In the first parts of this article, we learned how to separate our logical units (processes), for instance an `nginx` and a `postgresql` server, run them in their own container, put them in a Docker Network and have them communicate like this.
 But our problem _now_ is: how do we do when the `nginx` container and the `postgresql` containers are not on the same computer?!